Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 ### A small capitulation.

 This isn't to say that you *can't* use 5e or any other D&D based system for incredible RP-based storytelling.
 You totally can!
-I've done so myself, and I absolutely adore what GMs like Brennan Lee Mulligan and Matt Mercer do with the system.
+I've done so myself, and I absolutely adore what GMs like Brennan Lee Mulligan do with the system.
 However, just because a system is popular, doesn't mean it's the system that will give the most enjoyment to you and your party.

 Since my fascination with tabletop RPGs hit, I've had so many incredible experiences and told so many beautiful stories that never could have *ever* happened in 5e, raw or modded to the teeth.
 And my goal with this piece is to hopefully share that with you.

 You don't gotta take it, or heck, do anything with it.
-By all menas, play what makes you happy, even if it is 5e.
+By all means, play what makes you happy, even if it is 5e.

 ## Combat enjoyers aren't off the hook either

+Remember all that stuff about multitools?
+Your favorite mechanic may be 5e's design focus, but that focus has become a lot more fuzzy in recent times (especially with the recent influx of all you RP enjoyers)

+Wouldn't you like to just play a game that was made specifically for combat and nothing else?
+Look at something like lancer and tell me that fucking mech combat wouldn't be incredibly badass.

 ## Perhaps newbies?

+Nope!
+I'd honestly recommend pretty much anything over 5e for sheer noob friendliness.
+5e has a bunch of unecessary verbosity and specifics, and, again, gets bogged down in its combat far too easliy.
+So many other systems flow infinitely better than 5e and can communicate the awesomeness of the hobby much more fluidly, and directly.

+Now, in terms of actually recommending an individual person a game, that depends entirely on what gets them excited.
+I'll pitch them a bunch of stuff and see what they perk up at, regardless of difficulty.
+People are so much happier to sit through rules if it gets them to a place they're genuinely excited about.

+If that system is 5e, then so be it, but a lot of the time, that's only the case because it's the only thing they've heard of!

-## Who is 5e for?
+## Who is 5e for then, bucko?

-Play specific games!!!

-#### Sidenote

-Some systems are intentionally vague or broad to expand the number of stories that can be told with them,
+In summary, 5e is for you if you
+- already use the system & don't like learning new things,
+- enjoy mideval fantasy settings, with a 60-70% combat tilt,
+- like vague, unopinionated sytems,
+- don't mind overly corporate media,
+- just kinda like it (which is totally fair)

+And if you do fit the bill here, I truly do wish you all the best in your 5e adventures...

+But just because one system is for you, doesn't mean others aren't!
+*pulls away curtain, exaggerated*

+# Other systems and why you should play them

-Every time I hear someone who likes TTRPGs say they're not interested in learning other systems, that simply sounds to me like someone who enjoys art saying "Nah the mona lisa is my favorite, I'm not going to go and enjoy other art" Or someone who likes movies saying "I really like the avengers im not going to watch anything else ever."
+Every time I hear someone who likes TTRPGs say they're not interested in learning other systems, I die a little bit inside.

+In my brain, that sounds like someone who enjoys art saying "Nah the mona lisa is my favorite, I'm not going to go look at anything else."
+Or someone who likes movies saying "I really like the avengers im not going to watch another movie ever."
 Like what????
+Come on, lil guy!
+We've got so much to explore, and we've only just begun!
+Off we go into the wild pale yonder!

+## The wild pale yonder

+Hey.
+(I'm dressed in a trench coat beckoning you from a nearby alley) Hey, c'mere.
+Yeah, that's right, I'm talking to you.
+You wanna roleplay as a fucking mouse?

+*I produce the box set of mausritter from the folds of my trench coat*

+Or perhaps you're more of a "journal on my own from the point of view of a vampire losing their memories over the course of a thousand years" kinda person?

+*I manifest Thousand Year Old Vampire from a brick wall*

+No?
+Then may I interest you in modern detective horror?

+*Your bag of groceries transmogrifies into Delta Green and Triangle Agency*

+Hmm, scifi horror perhaps?

+*The Mothership box set, having grown spiderlike legs, scuttles up to you*

+Or maybe, just a bunch of kids on skateboards.
+Hoverboards.
+In portals.

+*a portal opens up to your right and at least four teenage kids on hoverboards pile into you sending both you and them sprawling into another portal.*

+Ah, well I guess not then.
+Try not to peel out.
+Nasty business.

+## Other systems

+The variety and creativity of the game design community is simply too vast for words.
+If it's in your brain, there's a system for it, and I almost guarantee you the designer has cooked up at least one mechanic that'll change the way you see tabletop RPGs.

+However, the true beauty is in games that would never have even entered your brain.
+Stuff that never would have even pinged on your radar, pulled full-focus by a designer who cares about them more than garlic bread.
+That shit, my friends, is the good stuff.